 Suggestion/Recommendation International VW flows related to trade in agricultural and industrial products.
-Collects dispersive details (e.g., VW intensity and trade volume of specific commodity) and aggregates them into the global or regional profiles.
+Collects dispersive details (e.g., W intensity and trade volume of specific commodity) and aggregates them into the global or regional profiles.
 One of the most attractive merits of the bottom-up approach, which provided detailed commodity information.
-Summary on the Facilitation of Goods in Transit provides the most effective arrangement for facilitating inter-state traffic and transit transport amongst ASEAN countries; Undertaking to encourage and facilitate inter-state traffic and transit transport amongst the Contracting Parties; Have agreed as follows: Objectives i.
-The Contracting Parties shall recognise periodic inspection certificates of road vehicles used for transit transport issued by the other Contracting Parties, following the Agreement on the Recognition of Commercial Vehicle Inspection Certificates for Goods Vehicles and Public Service Vehicles Issued by ASEAN member countries signed in Singapore on 10 September 1998. ii.
+Summary on the Facilitation of Goods in Transit provides the most effective arrangement for facilitating inter-state traffic and transit transport amongst the Contracting Parties, Have agreed as follows: Undertaking to encourage and facilitate inter-state traffic and transit transport amongst the Contracting Parties, Have agreed as follows: Objectives The Contracting Parties shall recognise periodic inspection certificates of road vehicles used for transit transport issued by the other Contracting Parties, following the Agreement on the Recognition of Commercial Vehicle Inspection Certificates for Goods Vehicles and Public Service Vehicles Issued by ASEAN member countries signed in Singapore on 10 September 1998.
 The Contracting Parties shall establish sanitary and phytosanitary measures to be specified in Protocol 8 to facilitate movement of goods in their territories and ensure compliance with the laws and regulations, which the relevant authorities are responsible for enforcing.
-The Contracting Parties endeavour to harmonise and simplify their rules, regulations and administrative procedures related to transit transport in accordance with the provisions of this Agreement.
-The Contracting Parties shall ensure transparency of its respective laws, regulations and administrative procedures, which affect the facilitation of transit transport of goods under this Agreement and its Protocols.
-Protocol 1 - Designation of Transit Transport Routes and Facilities, Protocol 2 - ASEAN Scheme of Compulsory Motor Vehicle Third-Party Liability Insurance, Protocol 6 - Railways Border and Interchange Stations, Protocol 7 Customs Transit System, Protocol 8 - Sanitary and Phytosanitary Measures, and Protocol 9 - Dangerous Goods.
+The Contracting Parties shall ensure transparency of its respective laws, regulations and administrative procedures related to transit transport in accordance with the provisions of this Agreement.
+The Contracting Parties shall ensure transparency of its respective laws, regulations and administrative procedures, which affect the facilitation of transit transport of goods under this Agreement.
+W. Pontocol 1 - Designation of Fransit Transport Routes and Guantity of Road Vehicles, Protocol 4 - Technical Requirements of Vehicles, Protocol 5 - ASEAN Scheme of Compusory Motor Vehicle Third-Party Liability Insurance, Protocol 6 - Bailways Border and Interchange Stations, Protocol 5 - ASEAN Scheme of Compusory Motor Vehicle Third-Party Liability Insurance, Protocol 9 - Designation of Fransit System, Protocol 8 - Sanitary and Phytosanitary Measures, and Protocol 9 - Dangerous Goods.
 The TPP is an initiative to establish a comprehensive Free Trade Agreement (FTA).
 The chapters are Sanitary and Phytosanitary (SPS), Customs, Cross-Border Trade in Services, Telecommunications, Temporary Entry, Government Procurement, Labour, Cooperation and Capacity Building, Competitiveness and Business Facilitation, Development, Small and Medium-sized Enterprises, Regulatory Coherence, Initial and General Definitions and Administrative and Institutional Provisions.
-Trade Trans-Pacific Partnership (TPP) No. 5.
+Trade Trans-Pacific Partnership (TPP) No. 5